Spend $49.00 to Receive Free Shipping in the U.S.

 Step 1: Set up your Frog Gigging Spear

 A frog gigging spear is a long-bladed spear tip traditionally used by hunters who wanted to catch frogs from the shore of a lake or river.
 A traditional frog gigging spear is thin, with three pronged spear points with small barbs on the end.
-You can purchase a ready to go spears to gig a frog, or even make one yourself from pretty basic materials.
+You can purchase a ready to go spears to gig a frog, or even make a frog gig yourself from pretty basic materials.
 With that said, there are plenty of variations—some frog gigging spears have 3 prongs with barbs on all three ends, some have 2 or 4 prongs on them.
 Once you've got your frog gig grab a partner, and a couple headlamps.
 Don't forget to check out our guide on making your own frog gig pole.

 Step 2: Find Some Water for Frog Gigging!